latest information about licences and registration.

 not need a Street Trading Licence if you're:

 - Trading as a Pedlar with a licence issued by a Police Authority.

 - A market trader operating at a licensed market venue.

 - A news vendor selling only newspapers and periodicals.

-- Complete and return the application form to us.
+- Complete the relevant application form below.

-If your application is refused or revoked you can discuss the reasons with us.
+If your application is refused or revoked, you can discuss the reasons with us.

 Other than a Judicial Review, there is no statutory right of appeal against our decision, but an appeal could be heard by the Regulatory Sub-Committee of the council.

 If you don't obey the conditions of your licence, it can be suspended or withdrawn, or you can be fined up to £1,000.

 It's illegal to trade without a street licence.